coatyio/coaty-js/docs/man/developer-guide.md

     ...
 };

-// Publish an Advertise event for Thing object thing.parentObjectId = this.communicationManager.identity.objectId;
+// Associate communication manager's identity with thing thing.parentObjectId = this.communicationManager.identity.objectId;
-this.communicationManager
+// Publish an Advertise event for Thing object this.communicationManager
     .publishAdvertise(AdvertiseEvent.withObject(this.identity, thing)));
 ```